YSJHYX/cse15l-lab-report2/labReport2.md

 ![Image](part11.png)

-For the first picture, 'handleRequest' method was called.
+For the first picture, `handleRequest` method was called.

 ![Image](part12.png)

-For the second picture, 'handleRequest' method was called.
+For the second picture, `handleRequest` method was called.

 ## Part 2